exfinen/snarkjs-mpc/README.md

    $ npm i -g firebase-tools
    ```

-1. Save the Firebase configuration obtained from Firebase console as [Project root]/config/firebaseConfig.js.
+1. Save the Firebase configuration obtained from Firebase console as `packages/client/src/config-firebase/firebaseConfig.js`.
 The content should look like:
    ```javascript
    const firebaseConfig = {
      apiKey: "...",